Difference Between Large Cap and Small Cap

-The followings are the key differences between Large Cap vs Small Cap:
+The followings are the key differences:

 - Large capitalization companies are less volatile and hence are less risky to invest.
-Hence, investments in these companies are appropriate for a risk-averse Whereas, small capitalization companies are highly volatile therefore are more risky to invest and therefore these are more suitable to risk-seeking investors.
+Hence, investments in these companies are appropriate for risk-averse Whereas, small capitalization companies are highly volatile therefore are more risky to invest and therefore these are more suitable to risk-seeking investors.

 - Small Capitalization stocks have the ability to give a higher return but when there is a market downfall these stocks fall higher than the Large capitalization.
 On the other hand, Large capitalization companies stocks provide mediocre returns in the bull markets but are not hit as hard when compared to large-cap stocks.

 - Large capitalization companies stocks have enough cash on hand and are stable.
-Hence, it is easier in buying shares in bulk or selling shares as per the price of the investors wish.
+Hence, it is easier in buying shares in bulk or selling shares as per the price of the investors’ wishes.
 Small companies are less liquid and are also growing hence they wish to invest in their own company.
 In this, they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.

 - Examples of Large capitalization companies in the Indian market are Infosys, TCS, Tech Mahindra, Wipro, Reliance.
-Small capitalization companies in the Indian market are Kriti industries, Vikas Ecotech, Sintex industries etc
+Small-capitalization companies in the Indian market are Kriti industries, Vikas Ecotech, Sintex industries, etc

 - Information regarding these companies is readily available.
 These companies publish newsletters, annual review documents as well as media houses.
 Information on small capitalization companies may be available but not as detailed as the Large capitalization companies

 - Large capitalization companies lie on top of the market capitalization spectrum.
-Small capitalization companies lie on the bottom of the market capitalization spectrum.
+Small-capitalization companies lie on the bottom of the market capitalization spectrum.

 |Basis||Large Cap||Small Cap|

-|Meaning||This company have a market capitalization of more than USD 10 billion.||This company have a market capitalization of less than USD 2 billion.|
+|Meaning||This company has a market capitalization of more than USD 10 billion.||This company has a market capitalization of less than USD 2 billion.|

 |Definition||It lies on top of the market capitalization spectrum||It lies on the bottom of the market capitalization spectrum|

-|Risk||Less risk in terms of the failure of the company, hence the risk of investment in these companies is less.||These companies are more volatile, hence are more risky for investment in shares of than large capitalization companies.|
+|Risk||Less risk in terms of the failure of the company, hence the risk of investment in these companies is less.||These companies are more volatile, hence they are more risky for investment in shares of than large-capitalization companies.|

-|Suitability||Usually investing in shares of large capitalization companies is suitable for the investors who are looking for safe investment for the long term with less risk.||Investors looking for a higher return in short interval with higher risk, look forward to investing in these companies.|
+|Suitability||Usually investing in shares of large-capitalization companies is suitable for investors who are looking for a safe investment for the long term with less risk.||Investors looking for a higher return in short intervals with higher risk, look forward to investing in these companies.|

-|Liquidity||These stocks are easier in buying shares in bulk or selling shares as per the price of the investors wish.||These companies are less liquid, i.e. they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.|
+|Liquidity||These stocks are easier in buying shares in bulk or selling shares as per the price of the investors’ wishes.||These companies are less liquid, i.e. they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.|

-|Dividend||These companies are capable of generating a good amount of dividend.||These companies face a problem to generate a good amount of dividend when compared to large capitalization companies.|
+|Dividend||These companies are capable of generating a good amount of dividends.||These companies face a problem to generate a good amount of dividend when compared to large-capitalization companies.|

-|Example of Companies||Samsung, LG Display, Sony, Reliance, Wipro, Infosys||JOLED, Universal Display Corporation, Decawave|
+|Example of Companies||Samsung, LG Display, Sony, Reliance, Wipro, Infosys.||JOLED, Universal Display Corporation, Decawave.|

-|Strength||These companies are usually strong in terms of financial strength and focus on high growth segments.||These companies financial strength is not that strong, hence are unable to invest in highly growing segments.|
+|Strength||These companies are usually strong in terms of financial strength and focus on high growth segments.||These companies’ financial strength is not that strong, hence they are unable to invest in highly growing segments.|

 |Data||Information regarding these companies is readily available.
-These companies publish newsletters, annual review documents as well as media houses||Information on small capitalization companies may be available but not as detailed as the large capitalization companies|
+These companies publish newsletters, annual review documents as well as media houses.||Information on small capitalization companies may be available but not as detailed as the large-capitalization companies.|

 The most important point to consider is the short and long term plans of the company, its revenue model, the profitability of the company, whether the company has invested in anything apart from its business, goodwill of its key promoters, and the financial strength to stand on in difficult times.